iExecBlockchainComputing/iexec-node/docker/deployment/README.md

 =================

 This directory contains everything to deploy an XWHEP.
-Each service in its own container:
-- one server
-- one worker
-- one client

 Docker images for all services must exist.
 You can create Docker images there: